DarianHamel/Full-Stack-Flush/Documents/proposal.md

 * "As a logged-in user, I want to receive dynamic warnings about my current gambling habits so that I am fully aware of my current habits and can strive towards improving them."
 * "As a logged-in user, I want to receive notifications when I have met my time or money limit for the day so that I can stick to my limits."
 * "As a logged-in user, I want to be unable to continue gambling after I have met my daily limits for time or money spent so that I am being held accountable for my gambling habits."
+* "As a logged-in user, I want the option to use fake currency or tokens so that I can practice and improve my skills without any financial risk."

 ### 4. Leaderboard
 * "As a logged-in user, I want to be able to view a leaderboard that compares my win/loss ratio against everyone else's so that I can see how well I am doing compared to others."